ultimoakim/ultimoakim/README.md

 </div>

 ## :computer: Welcome!
 My name is Joonsik Andy Kim.
-I am a software developer who enjoys creating full-stack web applications with knowledge mainly in MERN-stack and Django-stack applications.
+I am a software developer who enjoys creating full-stack web applications.

+I have a passion for figuring out how to create components of a web application piece by piece, all while finding new ways to make more user-friendly interfaces.
+Finding new challenges is something I always love to tackle head-on in this field.

 ## :wrench: Skillsets